meiirbek-islamov/thermal-transport-MOFs/README.md

-# thermal-transport-MOFs
+# High-Throughput Screening of Hypothetical Metal-Organic Frameworks for Thermal Conductivity

 This repository contains 10,194 hypothetical MOF structures in a CIF file format that were generated using the ToBaCCo-3.0 code.
-These MOFs are used to derive structure-proeprty relationships governing MOFs and thermal transport.
+These MOFs were used to derive structure-property relationships governing MOFs and thermal transport.